MissTipo/infra/README.md

 # infra
 Infrastructure-as-Code for provisioning the full cloud foundation of the platform.
+This repository contains all infrastructure-as-code for provisioning cloud resources and Kubernetes clusters.
-This repository contains Terraform modules and environment configurations used to create:
+It uses Terraform modules and Terragrunt for environment layering and DRY configuration.

-- VPC and networking (subnets, routing, NAT, gateways)
-- Kubernetes cluster (EKS or GKE)
-- Node groups (spot and on-demand)
-- IAM roles and policies (including IRSA)
-- Container registry
-- Database instances (optional)
-- Remote state backend (S3/GCS + DynamoDB/locking)
-- ArgoCD bootstrap bucket (optional)

 This repository forms the first layer of the everything-as-code platform.